Wear Our Heritage

 Videos on Sewing with Natural Fur

 This list is not comprehensive.
 There are many other videos about sewing with faux fur, which is quite different.
 These videos are about using natural fur, often combined with natural hides.
 Saga Furs has some wonderful, very instructive videos about profession fur processing, design, and construction.
+Look for the "Basic Techniques" Series which is free.

 - Elk Hide Side Seam Moccasins lined with Beaver Fur lowers and Wool lined, Calf High Uppers Very detailed instructions of the entire step by step process with audio commentary.
 Hand sewing.
 (38 minutes).